nerium-security/cycas/docs/source/gettingstarted/installationeasy.rst

    curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash

-**Azure permissions** - Contributor access on the target resource group (or subscription if you want to create a new resource group).
+**Azure permissions** - Owner access on the target resource group or contributor combined with the User Access Administrator role (or owner on the subscription if you want to create a new resource group).

 **Azure Functions Core Tools** - installed automatically by the wizard if not already present (requires ``npm``).